langsci/142/README.md

-# 142
-Reflections on language evolution From minimalism to pluralism -- Cedric Boeckx
+# Reflections on language evolution \subtitle{From minimalism to pluralism}
+## Publication Info
+- Authors: Cedric Boeckx
+- Publication Date: not yet published
+- Series: cfls%use series acronym in lower case
+## Description
+[Book page on langsci-press.org](http://langsci-press.org/catalog/book/
+## License
+Copyright: (c) 2017, the authors.
+All data, code and documentation in this repository is published under the [Creative Commons Attribution 4.0 Licence](http://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).